Some of the numbers presented in this website may not be the most recent available

 Like Martinique and Guadeloupe, French Guiana is a is a Department of France.

-As an integral part of France it is in the EU and Eurozone with France responsible for its energy resources.
+As an integral part of France it is in the EU and Eurozone with France responsible for any energy resources.